hns101/PixelPub-CS50-Final-Project/README.md

-# Pixelverse: A Real-Time Collaborative Pixel Art Canvas
+# PixelPub: A Real-Time Collaborative Pixel Art Canvas

 #### Video Demo:
 > **Author**: Hans Bregman
 > **GitHub**: hns101 | **edX**: ------
 > **Location**: Lutjewinkel, North Holland, Netherlands
->
+> **Date**: June 14, 2025

 ---

 ## About The Project

-**Pixelverse** is a dynamic, multi-user web application that provides a digital space for creating and sharing pixel art.
-Inspired by collaborative projects like Reddit's `r/place`, Pixelverse allows users to draw on their own private canvases, share them in a public gallery, and contribute to large-scale community masterpieces in real-time.
+**PixelPub** is a dynamic, multi-user web application that provides a digital space for creating and sharing pixel art.
+Inspired by collaborative projects like Reddit's `r/place`, PixelPub allows users to draw on their own private canvases, share them in a public gallery, and contribute to large-scale community masterpieces in real-time.

 The project was developed as a final project for Harvard's CS50x, combining a Python Flask backend with a highly interactive JavaScript frontend.
 The core of the application is its real-time engine, built using WebSockets, which ensures that when one user places a pixel, it appears instantly on the screens of all other connected users.
 This creates a lively and engaging collaborative environment.

-Beyond simple drawing, Pixelverse features a unique **pixel history** system on community canvases.
+Beyond simple drawing, PixelPub features a unique **pixel history** system on community canvases.
 By hovering over any pixel, users can see which user last modified it and when, adding a layer of social accountability and history to the shared creations.

 ---